Return on total assets ratio

 What is a good return on assets ratio?

 As a general rule, a higher ratio indicates better financial performance than a lower one, all other things being equal.
-But there is no ideal return on assets ratio, said Dimitri Joël Nana, Specialist, Portfolio Risk at BDC.
+But there is no ideal return on assets ratio, said Dimitri Joël Nana, Director, Portfolio Risk at BDC.

 When the return on assets ratio falls below 5%, it is considered low.
 And when the ratio exceeds 20%, it’s considered excellent.

 Average ratios can vary significantly from one industry to another.

 For example, manufacturers usually have more assets, as they rely more extensively on their facilities, machinery, and so on, to generate profits.
 In contrast, companies in the technology sector have fewer tangible assets and more intangible ones such as intellectual property, the value of which is hard to evaluate.

 Companies in the technology or services fields will often have higher return on assets ratios than manufacturers.
 This doesn’t necessarily mean that they are performing better financially.
 That’s why we should avoid comparing ratios between companies operating in different industries.

 It can be good to calculate this ratio when considering whether to invest in a company.
 “The ratio indicates if the management team is able to generate profits with the assets at its disposal,” says Dimitri Joël Nana.

 But more importantly, entrepreneurs may want to calculate this ratio to evaluate their own firm’s performance.